-Jiangwei Duan (People's Republic of China) stayed in our group for 1 year in 2018-2019, in the framework of his joint PhD with Huazhong University of Science and Technology.
+Jiangwei Duan (P.R.
+China) stayed in our group for 1 year in 2018-2019, in the framework of his joint PhD with Huazhong University of Science and Technology.
 He investigated RONS penetration through cell membranes and skin, by atomic scale modeling, for plasma medicine applications, to be compared with his experiments in China.

 Prof dr Abdiravuf Dzhurakhalov (Uzbekistan) worked as a postdoc in our group for 1 year (2009-2010), on molecular dynamics simulations for femtosecond laser-metal interaction, to describe laser-induced heating and phase transitions (melting, vaporisation).